 Book Project on Economic Development of Southeast Asia

-Samphantharak is currently preparing a book manuscript on Economic Development of Southeast Asia for the MIT Press.
-Preliminary versions of selected chapters from the manuscript.
+Samphantharak is currently preparing a book manuscript on Economic Development of Southeast Asia.

-“Heterogeneity and Risk Sharing in Village Economies,” (with Pierre-Andre Chiappori, Sam Schulhofer-Wohl, and Robert M. Townsend), Quantitative Economics, forthcoming.
+“Heterogeneity and Risk Sharing in Village Economies,” (with Pierre-Andre Chiappori, Sam Schulhofer-Wohl, and Robert M. Townsend), Quantitative Economics, Vol. 5, 2014.